-^{1.} The wide 95% Crl for true positives and false negatives may lead to different decisions depending on which confidence limits are assumed.
+3. The wide 95% Crl for true negatives and false positives may lead to different decisions depending on which confidence limits are assumed.
 The quality of the evidence was downgraded by one point.
 2. QUADAS-2 was used to assess risk of bias.
 Two studies were considered to be at high risk of bias for the reference standard.
-The quality of the evidence was downgraded by one point.
-3. The wide 95% Orl for true negatives and false positives may lead to different decisions depending on which confidence limits are assumed.
 The quality of the evidence was downgraded by one point.